rellermeyer/TUD-DistributedSystems/dynamo/experiments/README.md

 # Experiments

 ## Instructions
 In order to run the experiments you need to run the `BenchmarkSpec` scala file.
-To simply run this immediately run:
+To simply run this go to the parent folder of this (dynamo) and run:

 ```sbt "testOnly dynamodb.benchmark.*"```